 When you have passed the national examination, you may apply for an Audiology license.

 Requirements for All Applicants

 - Enclose the non-refundable processing fee by check or money order made payable to “State of Delaware.”

-If you have ever held a license in another jurisdiction, arrange for the Board office to receive verification of licensure from each jurisdiction where you have held a license, sent directly from the jurisdiction to the Board office.
+- If you have ever held a license in another jurisdiction (state, U.S. territory or District of Columbia), arrange for the Board office to receive verification of licensure from each jurisdiction, sent directly from the jurisdiction to the Board office.

-Arrange for the Board office to receive an official score report showing that you passed the Praxis™ Audiology national examination, sent directly from the testing service to the Board office.
-If you did not order a score report for Delaware when you took the exam, see Praxis: For Test Takers: Scores to order an additional score report.
+- Arrange for the Board office to receive an official score report showing that you passed the Praxis™ Audiology national examination, sent directly from the testing service to the Board office.